-10. License and Collaboration Agreements
+8. License and Collaboration Agreements

-The Company's significant license agreements are disclosed in Note 10, "License and Collaboration Agreements," in the audited consolidated financial statements for the year ended December 31, 2021, and notes thereto, included in the Company's final prospectus for its IPO filed pursuant to Rule 424(b) (4) under the Securities Act with the SEC on October 21, 2022.
-Since the date of those financial statements, there have been no changes to its license agreements, except as noted below.
+The Company's significant license agreements are disclosed in Note 10, License and Collaboration Agreements, in the audited consolidated financial statements for the year ended December 31, 2022, and notes thereto, included in the Company's Annual Report on Form 10-K that was filed with the SEC on March 9, 2023.
+Since the date of those financial statements, there have been no changes to its license agreements.